 If you need to stock up on anything like food or snacks before you go, Avalon is your last chance.
 There is one Vons store in Avalon but recently it moved locations.
 Our map led us to the old location on Metropole Ave but now the Vons store is located on Sumner Ave & Beacon St.

-Some people also choose to get a hotel and stay in Avalon the day before the trek.
+Some people also choose to get a hotel or an Airbnb and stay in Avalon the day before the trek.
 Avalon has a charming downtown area with summer rentals, restaurants, shops and tons of cute outdoors patios for brunching.

 The Trans-Catalina trail starts on top of a hill behind Avalon.
 We used Maps.me to navigate to the trail starting point and followed signs for the Scenic Route.
 The trailhead starts right behind the Hermit Gulch campground, just look for a wooden Trans-Catalina Trail sign.